damarasf/wa-bot-claude/README.md

 #### Premium Features
 - **Individual Premium Status**: Premium status is assigned at the user level, not to groups
 - **Higher N8N Usage Limits**: Premium users get higher daily usage limits (default: 200 vs. 50)
+- **Automatic Premium for Admins**: Users with admin status automatically receive premium benefits
+- **Unlimited Usage for Owner**: The owner has unlimited usage for N8N and other limited features
 - **Customizable Limits**: Admins can set custom limits for premium users
 - **Group Support**: In groups, each user uses their individual limit, not a group-wide limit
 - **Usage Tracking**: All usage is tracked per-user, even in group chats